 Do you remember the last time you treated yourself to a day of pampering and relaxation?
 If you can’t recall, you’re hardly alone.
 Our daily lives are filled with so many commitments and responsibilities that self-care is often put on the back burner.
 Taking time to relax and treat yourself is an important part of living a well-balanced life, impacting our mind, body, and spirit.

-- Make a to-do list of things you need to accomplish.
+- Make a to-do list.
 Trying to remember everything that you need to do can add stress to your day, especially if you forget something.
 Keeping a to-do list, or agenda can help you manage your day a little better.

-- Unplugging from the digital world and enjoying the things in your physical presence.
+- Limit screen time.
 Much of our society is connected through various electronics.
 It would do many of us good to take a break from these devices.
 It may be difficult at first but try spending at least 1-2 hrs each day away from your phone, tablet, and anything else that has a chime, bell, or alert.

 - Let go of the uncontrollable events and situations in life.
 This may be one of the most significant things you can do to develop better mental self-care.
 When we continue to think about things that are beyond our control, frustration, anger, and sadness can result.
 Learning to let go of these thoughts mentally frees us to enjoy the present.